ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{transport-props}} provides a list of Transport Properties.

-Note that most properties are only considered for Connection establishment and can not be changed after a Connection is established; however, they can be queried.
+Note that many properties are only considered for Connection establishment and can not be changed after a Connection is established; however, they can be queried.
 See {{introspection}}.

-A Connection gets its Transport Properties either by being explicitly configured via a Preconnection, or by inheriting them from an antecedent via cloning; see
+A Connection gets its Transport Properties either by being explicitly configured via a Preconnection, by configuration after establishment, or by inheriting them from an antecedent via cloning; see
 {{groups}} for more.